hasindu2008/slow5tools/docs/commands.md

 *  `--to format_type`:
    Specifies the format of output files. `format_type` can be `slow5` for SLOW5 ASCII or `blow5` for SLOW5 binary (BLOW5) [default value: blow5].
+*  `-o, --output FILE`:
+      Outputs merged data to FILE [default value: stdout].
+This can auto detect the output format from the file extension.
 *  `-c, --compress compression_type`:
    Specifies the compression method used for BLOW5 output. `compression_type` can be `none` for uncompressed binary or `zlib` for zlib-based compression [default value: zlib].
 This option is only valid for BLOW5.
-*  `-o, --output FILE`:
-   Outputs merged data to FILE [default value: stdout].
-This can auto detect the output format from the file extension.
-*   `--lossless STR`:
-    Retain information in auxiliary fields during file merging [default value: true].
-This information is generally not required for downstream analysis can be optionally discarded to reduce file size. *IMPORTANT: Generated files are only to be used for intermediate analysis and NOT for archiving.
-You will not be able to convert lossy files back to FAST5*.
 * `-t, --threads INT`:
-   Number of threads [default value: 4].
+   Number of threads [default value: 8].
 * `-K, --batchsize INT`:
   The batch size.
 This is the number of records on the memory at once [default value: 4096].
 An increased batch size improves multi-threaded performance at cost of higher RAM.
+*   `--lossless STR`:
+    Retain information in auxiliary fields during file merging [default value: true].
+This information is generally not required for downstream analysis can be optionally discarded to reduce file size. *IMPORTANT: Generated files are only to be used for intermediate analysis and NOT for archiving.
+You will not be able to convert lossy files back to FAST5*.
 *  `-h, --help`:
    Prints the help menu.

 ### index

-`slow5tools index [OPTIONS] file1.blow5`
+`slow5tools index file1.blow5`

 Creates an index for a SLOW5/BLOW5 file.
 Input file can be in SLOW5 ASCII or SLOW5 binary (BLOW5) and can be compressed or uncompressed.